azza-bazoo/parkgraph/README.md

 Well, sort of.
 Each circle's radius is proportional to `total_spaces - free_spaces` for a car park, and its colour corresponds to the ratio of that value over `total_spaces`.

-But the web data doesn't distinguish spaces that are reserved (for monthly permit holders, etc.), and these show on the graph as always in use -- even very late at night.
+But the published numbers don't distinguish spaces that are reserved (for monthly permit holders, etc.), and these show on the map as always in use -- even very late at night.

 ## Generating the base map